Visual Introduction to Python

 The Visual Intro to Python course uses simple logic and is designed to be visual and fun.
 However, the programs are written in full Python syntax.
 This approach demands that trainees pay attention to important details, such as colons, decimal points and parentheses.

-This course is a follow-on course to the Computational Thinking course.
+This course is a follow-on course to the Computational Literacy course.

 Email and Browser